CDSoft/luax/bang/doc/README.md

 Other options are added to the rule definition (note that `name` can not be used as a rule variable).

-`build.lsvg.img` adds a `$args` ninja variable in the `args` field to pass additional arguments to the lsvg script.
+`build.lsvg.img`/`build.figure.img` adds a `$args` ninja variable in the `args` field to pass additional arguments to the lsvg/figure script.
 E.g.:

 > ``` lua
-> build.lsvg.png "image.png" { "image.lua", args="arg given to image.lua" }
+> build.figure.png "image.png" { "image.lua", args="arg given to image.lua" }
 > ```

 Examples: